SERHANT-ADX/sgpt-docs/docs/Pages/Profile page/ProfilePageProvider.md

 ### Statics:

-- `user` and `UID`: These static variables are extracted from the `auth` object to get the current user's information and unique identifier (`UID`).
+- `user` and `UID`: These static variables are extracted from the `useAuthorization ` hook provider to get the current user's information and unique identifier (`UID`).

 ### Hooks: